tmaxsoft-us/ofasm/docs/interface/README.md

            CALL 'PGM' USING BY REFERENCE PGM-COMAREA.
 ```

-To create an OFASM_VM_ENTRY interface for this case, you first have to define two structures which are the views on the parameter from the COBOL and the assembler.
+To create an OFASM_VM_ENTRY interface on this case, you first have to define two structures which are the views on the parameter from the COBOL and the assembler.
 In this particular example, PGM_P0_ASM is representing the view from the assembler and PGM_P0_COB is the view from the COBOL.

 ```cpp